jsiegenthaler/homebridge-eosstb/README.md

 **Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will choose the best fitting profile, should you have any user profiles stored on your set-top box.
 The best fitting user profile is the first user profile found that fits fully within the available channel list space.
 Of course, you can specify your own profile which overrides this intelligent selection.

 **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
-A subsequent press of Volume Up or Volume Down cancels the mute.
+A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
 The triple-press timing is configurable.

 **Robust Session Handler**: If the web session or mqtt sessions are lost, the plugin will automatically try to reconnect.